 With over 30 years experience in the agency world – many of them owning and running his own agencies – my guest Jamie Turner brings us some serious black box knowledge.
 Spoiler alert: remember that phrase, it’ll be important later:) Jamie has worked for agency giants in New York and Atlanta and today is the Founder and CEO of 60SecondMarketer.com and 60 Second Communications.
 He’s an author and international speaker specializing in social media and mobile marketing.

 I read a couple recent blog posts of Jamie’s where he explained how you can save your agency from being left in the dust.
 I loved reading this post so much I that I knew I needed to get Jamie on my podcast so he could share his wisdom with you, too.

 Jamie says he was like the typical agency owner, with a ton of ideas but a short attention span to see them through.
 He was always chasing the new bright, shiny object.
 However, once he learned to focus it enabled growth and expertise.
 And he says, “the more expert you are at something, the more you can charge.”
 Isn’t that the ultimate goal?

 We can all agree that there is no shortage of agencies that do what we do.
 Even consulting companies are beginning to offer competitive services.
 So, how can your agency survive and thrive in this climate?

 First and foremost you need to understand the 5 categories that agencies fall into so you can identify where you are and where you need to go in order to stay competitive while also growing and scaling your business.

-Do you want to know the 5 different levels of an agency’s services?
+Do you want to know the 5 different levels of digital agency services?

-The goal of agencies is to work up the chain of these 5 categories for more staying power and a greater client lifetime value.
+The goal of agencies is to work up the chain of these 5 categories of their digital agency services for more staying power and a greater client lifetime value.

 1. Hands Work